alealegg/CS4641/index.md

 ![kmeans](https://user-images.githubusercontent.com/31289084/125023981-ec825480-e04d-11eb-8111-561aed4631a2.png)

-In the above image, the orange segment of the visual represents the images that our model labeled as cancerous.
-To improve the overall clustering of the right-hand side, we will incorporate a greater volume of "healthy" images in our pre-processed data.
-Doing so may improve the model's performance and allow us to see a more definitive cluster of healthy brain scans.
-Currently 615 of the 1599 images are of non-cancerous scans (38%).
+In the above image, the orange segment of the visual is clearly more densely populated with data.
+Since our current cleaned data is mainly made up of cancerous scans, it is possible that the model may have had a slight bias during clustering analysis.
+To improve the overall clustering, we should incorporate a greater volume of "healthy" images in our cleaned data.
+Doing so may improve the model's performance and allow us to see the two clusters more definitively.
+Currently 615 of the 1599 "cleaned" images (38%) are of non-cancerous (healthy) scans.

 ### Clustering with DBSCAN
 We also performed a preliminary application of the DBSCAN algorithm to see if we could gain more insight on our results.